SFPC/sfpc.github.io/content/participate.md

 * Daily workshops on programming, hardware and theory in an ideal learning environment.
 * Teachers will provide technical, conceptual and artistic guide.
 * Topics will include animation and computer vision with openFrameworks, basic electronics and robotics, history of art and computation.
+* Series of homeworks and propositions.
-* Artists in residence will share their creative process throughout two weeks.
+* Visiting artists will share their creative process throughout two weeks.
-* Peer to Peer collaboration is highly encouraged.
+* Peer to Peer collaboration is highly encouraged among participants.
+* 15 participants in one class.

 **Who are we looking for?**

 We are looking for participants from diverse backgrounds: artists, programmers, educators, writers and anyone with a passion for poetic computation.
-Our only expectation is that you are eager to experiment, can learn from failure, and come fully dedicated to this two week experience.
-In the past, we had students with diverse technical experience and we were delighted to learn that everyone had something to learn from our classes.
+Our only expectation is that you are eager to experiment, can learn from failure, and come fully dedicated to this two weeks experience.
+In the past, we had students with diverse technical experience and we were delighted to learn that everyone had something to learn from our classes and each other.

 **How much is tuition?**

 Two weeks program will cost 1000 USD.
 It is directly proportional to the cost of our ten weeks program.
 The tuition goes to paying for space, teachers and materials.
+We value transparency in finance.

 **Deadline is March 28th, 2014**

+Please apply <a href="https://docs.google.com/forms/d/1TzmAH_zl3Ygfo-g97coeSXZABtVAYAPMMYjvtz8BJVE/viewform">here!</a> In the past, we recieved 60+ strong applications and we assume this time will be competitive as well.
+We select participants based on work sample and application form.
 If you have already applied through our rolling application, we will contact you regarding spring term.

 **What is School for poetic computation?**